 When a strike is on the pipeline, you will see headlines on the news and in train stations announcing ‘sciopero dei treni’.

-A basic level of essential services is usually guaranteed.
+A basic level of essential services is usually guaranteed, especially high-speed trains.

 There is no way to know with much notice if your train is going to be affected so the best thing is just to go with the flow and evaluate options there and then.

-I hope you fond this overview about trains in Italy and our tips for traveling Italy by train useful.
+I hope you found this overview about trains in Italy and our tips for traveling Italy by train with kids useful.
 Safe travel planning!